h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 > %tip%
 > Tip
 >
-> You can learn about Markdown [syntax][md-syntax] on John Gruber's blog, Daring Fireball, but it is also covered in the [Syntax Reference](#Syntax.Reference) section.
+> You can learn about Markdown syntax in the [Syntax Reference](#Syntax.Reference) section of this document.
+Alternatively, you can also read the original [Markdown syntax page][md-syntax] on John Gruber's blog, Daring Fireball.

 #### Discount Extensions

 Standard markdown is great, but sometimes you wish it had a few more features, like tables or fenced codeblocks perhaps.
-The good news is that under the hood {{hs}} uses {{disclink}}, a markdown compiler library written in C that extends markdown with a few useful extensions, which allows you to:
+The good news is that under the hood {{hs}} uses {{disclink}}, a markdown compiler library written in C that extends markdown with a few useful extensions, which allow you to:

 * format blocks of texts to create [notes](#Notes) and [sidebar](#Sidebars)
 * style text using CSS classes